 3. Gratitude – When you can’t just throw something away and replace it with the latest, greatest thing, you develop a sense of appreciation for what you do have.
 You are more likely to take care of your possessions and be more selective about what you buy.

-4. A clutter-free home - Your home should be your refuge, the place where you invite people or spend time alone, where you reconnect with family and relax.
+4. A clutter-free and tidy home – Your home should be your refuge, the place where you invite people or spend time alone, where you reconnect with family and relax.
 It can also be your workplace.
 If it’s messy, you may find yourself distracted and frustrated and unable to relax.
 Your life may resemble the chaos that it is your home.
 Sound familiar?
 Less stuff equals more inner peace, basically, since you have fewer stressors surrounding you.

-5. Contentment - It gives you a sense of relief and great liberation to know you are not trying to keep up with anyone or spend too much money on things you don’t really need.
+5. Contentment – It gives you a sense of relief and great liberation to know you are not trying to keep up with anyone or spend too much money on things you don’t really need.
 It is great feeling to be able to step back from the materialistic world around you and think “I am not buying into that”.
+A good book to read to explore this further is Love Your Life, Not Theirs.

 7. Better health – Stress affects our health, and stress can be greatly exacerbated by excessive stuff.
 Letting go of those sources of stress is good for your physical and mental health.
 Peace, contentment, gratitude, simplicity, and health all go hand in hand.
 And then there is the practical health issue – many items can be toxic to our health directly.
 Plastics for instance, can be cause for concern, possibly causing illness and disorders.
 New products and furnishings also off-gas for a time.
 The less plastic and new stuff in your life, the healthier you’ll be.